 Do Ivy League universities include graduate schools?

-All of the Ivy League universities have graduate schools offering a wide range of advanced degree programmes.
+All of the Ivy League colleges have graduate schools offering a wide range of advanced degree programmes.
 These graduate schools cover various fields of study and provide opportunities for undergraduate students to continue their studies and pursue master's, doctoral, and professional degrees.

 What is the difference between the Ivy League and other universities?